Larger Quantities, Lower Prices

 Purple Stemmed Cliffbrake Fern Landscaping Benefits

 Purple-Stemmed Cliffbrake Fern solves a rocky problem

 Life on the rocks - sometimes you have to make the best of what you’ve got.
-There are few things in nature that embody this like the Purple-Stemmed Cliffbrake Fern.
+Few things in nature embody this like the Purple-Stemmed Cliffbrake Fern.
 This beautiful and hardy evergreen grows where there is very little soil.
 It loves limestone.

 This beautiful member of the Maidenhair Fern family would look great in a cactus bed, preventing erosion along a berm, or gracing a bed alongside a rock wall.
 While it is accustomed to dry, rocky soil, the Purple-Stemmed Cliffbrake Fern adapts well to any soil.